Friends of Mount Athos

 The Friends of Mount Athos (FoMA) is a society formed in 1990 by people who shared a common interest for the monasteries of Mount Athos.
 It is a registered charity in the United Kingdom (Registered Charity No. 1047287).

 People

-Timothy Ware, Metropolitan Kallistos of Diokleia, was the President of the society.
+Timothy Ware, Metropolitan Kallistos of Diokleia, was the president of the society.
 Graham Speake, one of the founders, is the chairman of the society.
-Among its members are the late Prince Philip, Duke of Edinburgh and King Charles III, of the United Kingdom, who is the royal patron of the society.
+King Charles III is the royal patron of the society.
+The late Prince Philip, Duke of Edinburgh was also a member.

 Footpath maintenance and mapping

 As a service to the monasteries and to pilgrims, the society clears and maintains the ancient footpaths of Mount Athos, with many of the stone-paved kalderimi paths dating back to the Byzantine era.
 It also provides on its website detailed footpath descriptions with GPS tracks, and a regularly updated report on the condition of the paths.
 FoMA member and cartographer, Peter Howorth of Christchurch, New Zealand, working with the society's footpath team, has recently published a new Pilgrim Map.